 Most proteins become functional once they acquire their native three-dimensional structure, which is dictated by the primary amino acid sequence of the protein.
-Denaturation is the process in which proteins, or more specifically, nucleic acids, lose their three-dimensional structure.
-The occurrence of denaturation can be due to many external factors and subsequently, this event can irreversibly disrupt the protein’s functionality1.
+Denaturation is when proteins, or more specifically, nucleic acids, lose their three-dimensional structure.
+The occurrence of denaturation can be due to many external factors; subsequently, this event can irreversibly disrupt the protein’s functionality1.

 Forces Involved in Protein Stability

 In the cell, linear polypeptides are synthesized from a sequence of mRNA through a process known as translation.
 As the polypeptide is synthesized, it begins to fold into its three-dimensional structure in a process known as protein folding.